The Ask

 Additional Background Context Material

-I work in the field of disability rights advocacy with a speciality in working to elevate and empower lived experience voice into genuine co-creator, consultant and supported leadership roles in the design of health services.
+I work in the field of disability rights advocacy with a specialty in working to elevate and empower lived experience voice into genuine co-creator, consultant and supported leadership roles in the design of health services.

 No comments: